Erin Moran Cause Of Death: Troubled ‘Happy Days’ Star Reportedly Suffered Through Addiction And Homelessness

 Erin Moran was found dead on Saturday afternoon, and while the cause of death for the troubled Happy Days star appears to still be a bit of a mystery, many fans are bemoaning the sad downward spiral the former child star faced in her years away from the spotlight.

-The 56-year-old television star was pronounced dead after police responded to a report of an “unresponsive female” at Moran’s home in Indiana, a report from The Hollywood Reporter noted.
+The 56-year-old television star was pronounced dead after police responded to a report of an “unresponsive female” at Moran’s home in Indiana, a report from the Hollywood Reporter noted.
 There were no further details yet about the manner of death, whether foul play was a factor, or even what time Moran might have died.

-There was speculation that Erin Moran’s cause of death could be related to an alcohol and drug overdose, and some reports indicated that substance abuse may have played a role, but it does not appear there are any concrete evidence to support that and those reports appear likely to be speculation based on her well-documented troubles in recent years.
+There was speculation that Erin Moran’s cause of death could be related to an alcohol and drug overdose, and some reports indicated that substance abuse may have played a role, but it does not appear there is any concrete evidence to support that.
+As of this writing, those reports appear likely to be speculation based on her well-documented troubles in recent years.

 This is sad.
 I hope it wasn't drugs, but what else can you think….? https://t.co/wPhgws603k